Resources and Information for Business Owners and Workers

 Current Allowable Activities

-California has a new method for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities depending on the spread of the virus.
+California has a 4-tier method for reducing COVID-19 in the state that can loosen or tighten restrictions on activities depending on the spread of the virus.
 Every county in California is assigned to one of four tiers based on its test positivity and adjusted case rate for tier assignment including metrics from the last three weeks, as well as overall vaccine distribution across the state.
 Placement in a given state tier will determine what's closed and what's open, and the level of modifications required for open businesses and activities.
 The current risk level for the County of Sonoma is:

 |Moderate indicates the second-lowest level of restrictions for allowable activities and business openings in the County.|